 The terms and conditions of our vendor rebate programs are largely based on product volumes and are generally negotiated either at the beginning of the annual or quarterly period, depending on the program.
 The timing and amount of vendor rebates and other discounts we receive under the programs may vary from period to period, reflecting changes in the competitive environment.
 We monitor our component costs and seek to address the effects of any changes to terms that might arise under our vendor rebate programs.
-Our gross margins for the first quarters of Fiscal 2019 and Fiscal 2018 were not materially affected by any changes to the terms of our vendor rebate programs, as the amounts we received under these programs were generally stable relative to our total net cost.
+Our gross margins for the third quarter and first nine months of Fiscal 2019 and Fiscal 2018 were not materially affected by any changes to the terms of our vendor rebate programs, as the amounts we received under these programs were generally stable relative to our total net cost.
 We are not aware of any significant changes to vendor pricing or rebate programs that may impact our results in the near term.

 In addition, we have pursued legal action against certain vendors and are currently involved in negotiations with other vendors regarding their past pricing practices.
 We have negotiated settlements with some of these vendors and may have additional settlements in future periods.
 These settlements are allocated to our segments based on the relative amount of affected vendor products sold by each segment.
-No such settlements were recorded in the first quarter of Fiscal 2019 that would have a material impact on product gross margins in the current quarter or affect comparability with product gross margin in the first quarter of Fiscal 2018.
+As discussed above, a pricing settlement was recorded in the second quarter of Fiscal 2018 that benefited product gross margins by \$68 million in the first nine months of Fiscal 2018.
+No such settlements were recorded in the third quarter and first nine months of Fiscal 2019 that would have a material impact on product gross margins in the current quarter or affect comparability with product gross margin in the third quarter and first nine months of Fiscal 2018.